wtsi-hgi/irobot/README.md

   This option is only relevant if `size` is not `unlimited`, otherwise it will be ignored.
 The threshold can be set to `unlimited` to avoid this behaviour (the default, if omitted).
-Otherwise, the its value should be suffixed with any of the following units: `h` (`hour`), `d` (`day`), `w` (`week`) or `y` (`year`); fully spelt units may be pluralised.
+Otherwise, its value should be numeric suffixed with any of the following units: `h` (`hour`), `d` (`day`), `w` (`week`) or `y` (`year`); fully spelt units may be pluralised.

-  It is recommended that this should be set to `unlimited` or a large value, otherwise the precache is at risk of DoS attacks.
+  It is recommended that this should be set to `unlimited` or a large value, otherwise the precache is at risk of DoS attacks from requests that saturate it.

 * **`expiry`** The maximum age (in terms of access time) of files in the precache.
 It can be set to `unlimited`, so that files never expire, or